Stefafrontani/ticketing-app/README.md

 ### express-validator

 Validates with a specific-library syntax what we tell it to validate and attach errors in the request, where validationResult() will take the errors from

+### Problem in microservices apps

+In a multi-microservices app, every service can be build with a specific language - ROR, Java Spring, Express + express-validator -.
+Because of this, the errors each services might send in the response might be VERY different.
+This is a huge problem on the client side because it will need to know how to process every type of error
+Errors:

+- Express: { msg: string; paran: string }
+- ROR: { status: number; message: string }
+- etc

+We need to send always the SAME type of response.
+Always.
+Unify all those errors repsonses.